 There are many other metrics that can be tracked (such as the ones in the areas of Outreach & Advocacy, IT, Risk Management and Governance, and Facilities).
-However, in this article, we focused on the KPIs in the areas that are most essential to nonprofit management (such as Marketing and Fundraising).
+However, in this article, we focused on the KPIs in the areas that are most essential to nonprofit management.

 It’s important to note that it is up to your nonprofit to decide which metrics are the right ones for you.

 Start by reviewing your mission, vision, and your strategic plans.
 If you’ve set goals, review them.
 If you haven’t, start by defining some.

 Then, choose a few KPIs for each goal.
 The KPIs that you set will largely determine whether or not you achieve your goals.
 So put some real thought into this, and choose wisely.

 Once your KPIs are set, the work is not done.
 Be sure that you are consistent about measuring them, whether that’s once a week or once a month.
 And use that data!
 (It might be the time to say that quantitative data isn’t everything.
 Find ways to gather qualitative data through interviews and informal chats, and then use both types of data to make decisions and adjust strategies).